amasoft-dr/cabinets.js/README.md

 ```
 You can see that the 3rd and 2nd approach looks very similar using those stores.
 However, the 2nd one implementation it's better because it is more maintainable supports better
-team works, and probably it is more readable because you can have multiple small stores
+teamwork, and probably it is more readable because you can have multiple small stores
 then combine them instead of having a very big fat Store.

-### Maps: Changing payload prior to execute reducers
+### Maps: Changing payload prior to executing reducers
 todo...

-### Interceptors: Executing code after mappings is done an prior reducer is called
+### Interceptors: Executing code after mappings are done prior reducer is called
 Todo...